Ambo-Studio/Cimple/CMS/README.txt

-#Gazunga Support
+#Tacaly

-Fist off the system is like a child and can not be hold on a cd or usb. all the files can be damged just by moving it.
+Fist off the system is like a child and can not be hold on a cd or usb. all the files can be damged just by moving them.

 TAG service is not inc. in this pack.